AJRead13/Midnight_Nation_RPG/README.md

 # Midnight Nation RPG [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+MIDNIGHT NATION — OFFICIAL LICENSE (v1.0)

+Copyright © 2025 Midnight Nation / Andrew Read.
+All Rights Reserved.

+Midnight Nation is an original tabletop role-playing system, including but not limited to its mechanics, setting, rules text, artwork, terminology, world design, factions, creatures, bloodlines, supernatural systems, and related narrative content.

+By using, reproducing, distributing, or creating content derived from Midnight Nation, you agree to the following terms:

 ## Description
 A full-stack tabletop RPG website featuring a React frontend and Express/MongoDB backend for character management, campaign tracking, and user authentication.
 Set in post-WWII America (1947-1955) where heaven and hell are real, and secret organizations fight supernatural threats.